 Despite what some may describe as a scary appearance, both Rambutan and Lychee are rich in antioxidants, vitamins, and minerals.

-In fact, these two fruits have very similar nutritional composition in terms of calories, fibre, and sugar content, among others.
+In fact, these two fruits have a very similar nutritional composition in terms of calories, fibre, and sugar content, among others.

 There are many health benefits that are associated with Rambutan.
 One is a decreased risk of diabetes, owing to its lower sugar count compared to other sweets.
 A study in China found that higher consumption of this fruit results in lower risks of the disease.
 Other health benefits include bone health, reduced risks of kidney stones, and heart health.